alfiramdhan/8Weeks_SQL_Challenge/Case Study 2 - Pizza Runner/Solution.md

 SELECT COUNT(DISTINCT order_id)as total_customer_order
 FROM customer_orders;
 ```
-a total of 10 orders were made
+There were 10 orders made

 3. How many successful orders were delivered by each runner?